Saudi Arabia - Afghan peace talks to yield 'very positive' results

 According to Western diplomats in Kabul, there is concern among some U.S. allies that Trump may decide a similar move in Afghanistan and Khalilzad is widely believed to have until the middle of next year to come up with a settlement.

+"But it should not be misinterpreted - we want peace here with respect to set objectives - that Afghanistan will not be a threat for the U.S. - and that we have a positive relationship with Afghanistan," he said.

+"... but if the Taliban are not prepared for that and war continues, then we will stand by the Afghan government and people," he said.

-The United States hopes Saudi Arabia and the UAE can push Pakistan to use its leverage on the Taliban to drop their refusal to talk directly with the Afghan government.
+Washington hopes Saudia Arabia and the UAE can push Pakistan to use its leverage on the Taliban to drop their refusal to talk directly with the Afghan government.

-Khalilzad said that during the meeting, the two countries had proposed a three-month ceasefire between the Taliban and the Afghan government.
+Khalilzad said that during the Abu Dhabi meeting, the two countries had proposed a three-month ceasefire between the Taliban and the Afghan government but that the Taliban had asked for more time to consult with their leadership.

-"The Taliban did not commit on the ceasefire as they said they had to consult their senior leadership," he said.

-"However, we encouraged them (that) in order to reach a quick peace agreement, they should come forward with a rapid positive response to the proposal of the UAE and SKA."
+"We told them, if they want peace or if they are serious about peace, they should sit with the Afghans and respond as soon as possible to the Emirati and Saudi suggestion."

-(Reporting by Nayera Abdallah and James Mackenzie in Kabul; Editing by Mark Heinrich)
+(Reporting by Nayera Abdallah in Cairo, and James Mackenzie in Kabul; Editing by Mark Heinrich and Alison Williams)